Amasirat/Obsidian/CSharp(.NET).md

 ## CLR: Common Langauge Runtime

-Called the *Common Language Runtime*, is the runtime environment of C# which handles loading, locating and managing .NET entities and also low level details such as coordinating threads, memory management, etc.
+CLR, called the *Common Language Runtime*, is the runtime environment of C# which handles loading, locating and managing .NET entities and also low level details such as coordinating threads, memory management, etc.

 ## CTS: Common Type System